WORLD

 such since the dawning of our clan in the 1200's, but it can now

 be found all over the globe in English speaking countries.
-In its
+In

-in Scotland is usually found as McGinlay, and it is found in Donegal
+so, the surname in Scotland is usually found as McGinlay and it

-among clan members who returned home to their roots.
-In the past
+is found in Donegal among clan members who returned home to their

-three hundred years, many variations of the name have developed,
+roots.
+In the past three hundred years many variations of the

-and Tyrone counties.
+Derry and Tyrone counties.

 SCOTLAND